 A pause along a jungle path

-As I reluctantly heaved my muddy back pack onto my shoulders one more time that morning in Sumatra I couldn’t help thinking how that final day of my jungle hike could have turned into a disaster.
-Sure, the leaches, the mud, the damp, not to mention the mosquito bites were annoying but what had just happened was on an entirely different, unexpected that had gotten my pulse racing.
+As I heaved my muddy back pack onto my shoulders once more that morning in northern Sumatra I couldn’t help feel a sense of relife.
+Sure, my hike had challenged me with leaches, thick mud, heat and mosquitos but what had just happened was on an entirely new level and had sent my pulse into overdrive.

-My group, consisting of four hikers and a guide, had made its way slowly perhaps for a couple of hours already that morning along the old logging trail that lead to the river a few kilometres away from our night’s camp.
-Each of us was concentrating on the slippery, mud caked path upon which every step had to be chosen with care to avoid a tumble and a grimy fall.
-The humming and the buzzing of insects was as intense as ever and somewhere in the distance the occasional howl of a lonely Gibbon was a good enough excuse to stop for a brief rest.
+My hiking buddies and I had already marched in composed silence for a couple of hours that morning along the old logging trail that lead to the Bahorok river ahead.
+Each of us was absorbed by the slippery, mud caked path upon which every step had to be chosen wisely in order to avoid a grimy fall.
+The humming and the buzzing of insects all around us was as intense as ever and somewhere in the distance I remember the occasional howl of a lonely Gibbon.

-Suddenly ahead, the sound of crushing undergrowth caught us all off guard.
-We froze as the rummaging got louder and closer to where we all standing.
-I felt a surge of excitement and reached for my camera not really knowing what to expect.
-Our guide looked as stiff as a pole with one arm half raised in the air, hand clenched tightly urging us all to stand as still as possible.
+Suddenly, there was a sound of crushing undergrowth not too far in front of us.
+We froze as the rummaging got louder and closer.
+I felt the a surge of excitement and reached for my camera not really knowing what to expect.
+Our guide was stiff, a look of apprehension all over him, one arm raised in the air, hand clenched in a fist urging us all not to move.

-Our guide remained still in his tracks but gone was all sense of urgency.
-He knew this ape well and assured us, as she wobbled closer, that it was a was one of several primates that had grown in a rehabilitation centre and fostered back into the wild years earlier.
-She had little to no fear of humans and occasionally made an appearance on the tourist tracks.
+Our guide remained still but gone was his sense of urgency.
+He knew this ape well and assured us, as it wobbled closer, that the animal had grown in a rehabilitation centre and had been fostered back into the wild some years ago.
+The orangutang had no fear of humans, he said and occasionally made an appearance on the tourist trodden trails.

-I relaxed, turned away to lay my pack on the ground and check my camera settings.
-The moment I looked up again the orangutang was among us and right next to me in particular.
-In a fraction of a second, before I had time to react, my left hand and arm were in her clasp.
+I barely had time to take off my rugsack hoping for a few minutes of rest when the ape was upon us and in a fraction of a second, before I could react, my left hand and arm were in her firm clasp.

-I accepted the fact that the female ape had me totally under her power and I looked around for some support from my fellow hikers.
-All understood the situation, acknowledged my concern and told me to keep clam.
+The ape had me totally under her power and I looked around for support from my pals.
+They all saw my concern and told me reiassuringly to remain calm.
 Someone reached for the contents of their backpack, pulled out banana and waved it in the air.
-That was all it took.
-My arm was released as the the ape made a dash for her prize.
-I was free and spent a few moments examining my arm while the ape gleefully ate her banana.
-I was just a bit sore, no damage or bruising to be seen.
+That was what it took.
+My arm was released instantly with a dash by the ape to grab the prised ransom.
+I was free and spent a moment examining my arm.
+Just a bit sore, no damage, no bruising, all good.